-In your July 3, 2013, response to the Form FDA-483 you referenced your purported compliance with the United States Pharmacopeia (USP)-National Formulary (NF) General Chapter <797> Pharmaceutical Compounding-- Sterile Preparations; and, you objected to any finding of deficiency in relation to your operations.
-As noted above, your firm manufactured and distributed a portion of your drugs without valid prescriptions for individually-identified patients, and the manufacture of such drugs is subject to FDA's drug CGMP regulations (21 CFR 210 and 211).
-Your firm's planned corrections do not meet the minimum requirements of 21 CFR 211, and there is no assurance that these drug product(s) produced by your firm conform to the basic quality standards that ensure safety, identity, strength, quality, and purity.
+In your March 14, 2013 response to the Form FDA 483, you referenced your purported compliance with the United States Pharmacopeia (USP)-National Formulary (NF) General Chapter <797> Pharmaceutical Compounding - Sterile Preparations, and you objected to most of the findings of deficiencies in relation to your operations.
+As discussed above, your firm manufactured and distributed a portion of drugs without valid prescriptions for individually-identified patients, and the manufacture of such drugs is subject to FDA's drug CGMP regulations, 21 CFR 210 and 211.

 FDA strongly recommends your management immediately undertake a comprehensive assessment of your operations, including facility design, procedures, personnel, processes, materials, and systems.
-In particular, this review should assess your aseptic processing operations.
+In particular, this review should assess your aseptic processing operations and design.
 A third party consultant with relevant sterile drug manufacturing expertise could be useful in conducting this comprehensive evaluation.
+Your firm's planned corrections do not meet the minimum requirements of 21 CFR 211 and there is no assurance that the human drug products produced by your firm conform to the basic quality standards that ensure safety, identity, strength, quality, and purity.